ohzinteractive/glb-viewer-vscode/README.md

 ## Features

 - Preview GLB files directly in VS Code
+- Automatic file association with `.glb` files
+- Interactive 3D model viewing
 - DRACO support
-- Interactive 3D model viewing
-- Automatic file association with `.glb` files
+- KTX2 support
+- Hierarchy, Animations, Textures and Info panels
-- Hierarchy tree and details panel
+- Play and stop animations
+- Visualize textures and their name and resolution at a glance
+- Download textures if needed
+- Get a general understanding of the number of geometries, vertices, materials, textures, animations, etc. with the info panel
-- Camera focus on object click
+- Camera will focus on the object you click on
-- Copy to properties to clipboard
+- Copy to properties to clipboard with a single click
-- Extension settings to customize the viewer
+- Extension settings to customize the viewer (double side, normal lines, vectors, etc.)
-- Look at the normal colors and wireframe
-- Visualize normals and tangents vectors

 ## 📜 Changelog